Al Jamison

 Alfred George Jamison (November 5, 1937 – May 1, 2021) was an American professional football player who was an offensive lineman in the American Football League (AFL) in the 1960s.
-Nicknamed "Al the Assassin" during his playing days for his chippy play up to and sometimes after the whistle, Jamison was a star offensive tackle for the Houston Oilers.
+Nicknamed "Al the Assassin" during his playing days for his chippy play up to and sometimes after the whistle, Jamison was a star offensive tackle for the Houston Oilers in the first three seasons of the new league.

-Jamison played college football for the Colgate Raiders before playing pro ball for the Oilers.
+Jamison played college football for the Colgate Raiders before be embarked on a pro career.
 He was an All-AFL tackle in 1961 and an American Football League Eastern Division All-Star in 1962.
-He played in the first three AFL Championship games, winning the title in 1960 and 1961.
+He played in the first three AFL Championship games and was a two-time league champion.

-He died on May 1, 2021, in Columbus, Texas, at age 83.
+Jamison died on May 1, 2021, in Columbus, Texas, at age 83.